DR NEIL VANZA - SPECIALIST ANAESTHETIST

 PREPARATION

-• If these instructions are not followed your surgery will be deferred to another time/date
+• If these fasting instructions are not followed, your surgery may need to be postponed to another date.

-• You may continue drinking small sips of water up until 2 hours before your hospital admission
+• You may take small sips of water up to 2 hours before your hospital admission.

 YOUR MEDICATION